 The Washington Center for Internships and Academic Seminars (TWC) – Supporting a pipeline of American Muslim youth to enter into public and nonprofit sectors

 Organizing Communities – National nonprofits catalyzing collaboration and collective action and building coalitions and inclusive partnerships that strengthen civil society:

-The El-Hibri Foundation has also designated grant funds for social services at Dar al-Aytam, an orphanage in Lebanon, as part of its Legacy Fund.
+The El-Hibri Foundation has also designated grant funds for social services at Dar al-Aytam, an orphanage in Lebanon, as part of its Legacy Grants.

 Congratulations to all of our grant recipients!
 We look forward to working with you and all of our community partners this year.